Part A - Competition Details

 Claiming the Prize

-The winner, runner-up and finalists must accept the scholarship offer and associated study in the Griffith MBA (program code 5158) for a trimester 3 2019 or trimester 1 2020 commencement no later than 1 November 2019.
+The winner, runner-up and finalists must accept the scholarship offer and associated study in the Griffith MBA (program code 5158) for Trimester 1 2021 commencement no later than 2 November 2020.
 They will have to accept the scholarship prize by doing the following:

 a. accepting the official offer from the Griffith University Scholarships Office; and